remiscarlet/yuto.takamo.to/README.md

 # [yuto.takamo.to](https://yuto.takamo.to)

-An excuse to finally learn yarn/webpack and probably some frontend framework like React or Angular.
+An excuse to finally learn yarn/webpack/vue.

 This will be a personal portfolio site.